ines-parreira/prototypes/KAIZEN.md

 - Some external types have different names in Flow and TypeScript: `import type {Node} from 'react'` becomes `import type {ReactNode} from 'react'`
 - Some types brought by dependencies have to be defined through `@types` deps (eg `yarn add -D @types/react`)
 - TypeScript assumes that an unspecified extension is either `.ts` or `.tsx`, for importing a JavaScript file you'll need to use `.js` extension explicitly
+- And the opposite is also true, when importing TypeScript files in JavaScript we should explicitly add the extension `.ts` or `.tsx`
 - For `index.js` files serving as export buffers you may find `export * from './types'`.
 These files should not be migrated as it allows Flow to access the types.
 Instead, consider having two separate `types.js` and `types.ts` files and export the JavaScript one like so: `export * from './types.js'` (notice the extension)
+- When importing some TypeScript from any JavaScript files, replace the path to the direct export instead.
+Otherwise the typechecker won't be able to infer the imported types.
 - We are referencing constants with `const Object.freeze()`, thanks to TypeScript we are able to define `enum` properly.
 ```
 const foo = Object.freeze({